 Editor's note: The behaviour of the MUSIM capable UE when it decides not to accept the paging based on the received paging cause, if any, is FFS.

+If TMGI is used as paging identity and the TMGI matches with MBS multicast session which the has UE joined, the UE shall respond to the paging.
+Otherwise, the UE shall not respond to the paging.

 The network shall stop timer T3513 for the paging procedure when an integrity-protected response is received from the UE and successfully integrity checked by the network or when the 5GMM entity in the AMF receives an indication from the lower layer that it has received the NGAP UE context resume request message as specified in 3GPP TS 38.413 [31].
 If the response received is not integrity protected, or the integrity check is unsuccessful, timer T3513 for the paging procedure shall be kept running unless:

 a) the UE is registered for emergency services;